Exact spatial correlations in single-file diffusion: Computations at lowest orders from Macroscopic Fluctuation Theory

 This last integral can be performed using the using the tables given in~\cite{Owen:1980}, and we obtain, for $x>0$,

 For $\tilde{h}_2$~\eqref{eq:DefHt2}, we can perform the integral over $y$ using again~\cite{Owen:1980},

 We have not been able to evaluate this integral analytically.
 However, this representation allows for a very precise numerical computation, for various values of $x$.
+We have thus used a semi-numerical procedure to evaluate this integral, which we now discuss.
 We have computed a list of values of $\tilde{h}_2(x,1)$ for $100$ points between $0.1$ and $2$.
 Fitting this list of points with a few functions we expect to find, such that powers of $\erfc(\frac{x}{\sqrt{2}})$, we obtain